 |Canon 5DS R||Y||mono||mono||Y||-||mini||3.0||-||-||-|

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS R does not offer wifi capability.
+In contrast, the 5DS R does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Nikon D750?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5DS R:

 - More detail: Offers more megapixels (50.3 vs 24.2MP) with a 44% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.71x vs 0.70x).